joshsh/ripple/README.md

 ![Ripple logo|width=420px|height=100px](https://github.com/joshsh/ripple/wiki/graphics/ripple-logo-text-medium.png)

 Welcome to the Ripple wiki!
-Ripple is a declarative, stack-oriented dataflow language for exploring the Semantic Web and other multi-relational networks.
+Ripple is a functional, stack-based query language for Linked Data and other RDF data sources.
 Ripple programs resemble path expressions as in [XPath](http://www.w3.org/TR/xpath/) and postfix-style procedures as in [Forth](http://en.wikipedia.org/wiki/Forth_&#40;programming_language\&#41;).
 Every program has an [RDF](http://www.w3.org/RDF/) representation, so you can embed programs in the Web of Data as well as querying against it.
-This implementation is written in Java and includes an interactive command-line interpreter as well as a query API which interoperates with [Sesame 2.0](http://openrdf.org/).
+The implementation is written in Java and includes an interactive command-line interpreter as well as a query API which interoperates with [Sesame 2.0](http://openrdf.org/).

 ## Contents